csev/csonline/README.md

 Moodle LTI provider

 4. You will need to edit the text in various files like ```open.php``` and ```footer.php```.
-I have genericized most strings where I can - but some large blobs od narrative are just sitting in these files.
+I have genericized most strings where I can - but some large blobs of narrative are just sitting in these files.

 You also need to check this out as a top-level folder: